New Graduate Student Information

 Off-campus housing: Some students prefer to find housing off-campus (this can be more cost-effective especially for students with families).
 There are helpful resources for off-campus housing here: http://housing.ucr.edu/help-desk/offcampus-housing.html.

 The International Students Office (ISSO) has logistical information that all newly admitted international students must review available here: https://international.ucr.edu/students/new-students

 Money and Expenses

-International Students are strongly encouraged to read the International Students Office guide to money.
+International Students are strongly encouraged to read the International Students Office New Student Guide.